-Norton & Porter's First Book of Science,
+Norton & Porter's First Book of Science.

-By eminent Professors of Yale College.
-Contains the principles of Natura Philosophy, Astronomy, Chemistry, Physiology, and Geology.
-Arranged on the Catechetical plan for primary classes and beginners.
+Sets forth the principles of Natural Philosophy, Astronomy, Chemistry, Physiology, and Geology, on the catechetical plan for primary classes and beginners.
+Chambers's Treasury of Knowledge.

-Chambers' Treasury of Knowledge,

-Progressive lessons upon-first, common things which lie most immediately around us, and first attract the attention of the young mind; second, common objects from the Mineral, Animal, and Vegetable kingdoms, manufactured articles, and miscellaneous substances; third, a systematic view of Nature under the various sciences.
-May be used as a Reader or Text-book.
+Progressive lessons upon - jirst, common things which lie most immediately around us, and first attract the attention of the young mind; second, common objects from the imineral, animal, and vegetable kingdoms, manufactured articles, and miscellaneous substances; third, a systematic view of nature under the various sciences.
+May be used as a reader or text-book.